 By the mid-1980s the buying of MPs had become a public and obvious scandal.
 No one noticed.
 On and on it went, with the blessing of both prime ministers.
 Thatcher and Major both used 10 Downing Street as another watering hole to pour booze down the gullets of generous donors to the Tory Party:

 If parliament was indeed composed of representatives there should be no ‘outside interests’ whatsoever, MPs should, get their salary and not a penny more.
 Their perks and trips abroad should be ruthlessly wiped out, and their activities subjected to the most rigorous public scrutiny and disclosure.
 That is what the new House of Commons Privileges Committee should recommend.
 But since the committee consists of seven Tory MPs, all with business interests, sitting in secret, the chances of even the mildest restrictions on rampant sleaze are spectacularly low.
-Paul Foot, article November 1994 ‘Parliamentary Privilege’
+Paul Foot, article November 1994, ‘Parliamentary Privilege’

-Just as the House of Lords is stuffed with Labour peers who once swore to abolish it, so the constituencies are full of people who joined the Labour Party for a ‘co-operative commonwealth’, as the old Labour slogan had it, but left it as they watched their heroes shoring up unco-operative capitalist chaos.
-(Parliament & House of Commons) Paul Foot, article 7th January 1982 ‘3 Letters to a Bennite’
+Just as the House of Lords is stuffed with Labour peers who once swore to abolish it, so the constituencies are full of people who joined the Labour Party for a ‘co-operative commonwealth’, as the old Labour slogan had it, but left it as they watched their heroes shoring up uncooperative capitalist chaos.
+Paul Foot, article 7th January 1982, ‘3 Letters to a Bennite’